AdilZouitine/pyFeel/README.md

 # pyFeel

-pyFeel is a python library, it will facilitate your emotion analysis. pyFeel calculates seven emotions: positivity, joy, fear, sadness, anger, surprise, disgust.
+pyFeel is a python library, it will facilitate your emotion analysis in french. pyFeel calculates seven emotions: positivity, joy, fear, sadness, anger, surprise, disgust.